In a survival situation, it’s important not only to have all the necessary supplies for yourself and your family, but to have bartering chips, too.

 3. Antibiotics and Medicines

-I am by no means an expert on medicines, but I do know that people will need them making different medicines great bartering chips.
-Having a good amount of ibuprofen and Tylenol available will put you in a much better spot than being without.
+I am by no means an expert on medicines, but I do know that people will always need them.
+This makes different medicines FANTASTIC bartering chips.
+Having a good amount of ibuprofen and Tylenol available will put you in a much better spot than being without, especially if you want some valuable bartering chips in a SHTF scenario.

 4. Sanitation and First Aid Supplies